2021 Continuing Education Modules

-The 2019 Continuing Education Recognition Programme modules are now available.
-Complete all eight modules by 31 December 2019 in order to receive your Continuing Education Recognition Programme participation acknowledgment.
+Complete all eight modules by 31 December 2021 to receive your Continuing Education Recognition Programme participation acknowledgment.

 Natural blue diamonds are among the most valuable and famous of fancy colour diamonds.
 From the Hope diamond with its fiery phosphorescence to hydrogen-rich diamonds with their intriguing Alexandrite effect, blue diamonds have always captured our imagination.
 Dr Sally Magaña, GIA Senior Manager of Diamond Identification, explores the science of blue diamonds.